 The Music Festival and VET ARTS merged and drama and dance divisions were added, to create the National Veterans Creative Arts Festival in 1989.
 Designed to spotlight the four creative arts therapies of art, music, dance and drama, this landmark Festival was performed to an audience of 4,000 in the Fox Theater in St. Louis, Mo.
 In 2005, a fifth creative arts division, creative writing, was added to the Festival roster.

 The National Veterans Creative Arts Festival continues to evolve each year as it showcases the artistic achievements of Veterans from across the country in each of the five artistic divisions.
 Each Festival features an art exhibit showing the first place artwork from 51 categories.
-A live stage show, complete with orchestral accompaniment generously provided by the Music Performance Fund, is performed by Veterans who have achieved medal-winning status in a variety of categories from the performing arts divisions of music, drama and dance, as well as creative writing.
-Workshops are offered during the Festival week for participants and staff, educating them in a variety of artistic modalities by utilizing the talents of local community artists.
+A live stage show, complete with orchestral accompaniment generously provided by the Music Performance Fund, is performed by Veterans who have achieved gold medal-winning status in a variety of categories from the performing arts divisions of music, drama and dance.
+Art workshops and a writing seminar are offered during the Festival week for participants and staff, educating them in a variety of artistic modalities by utilizing the talents of local community artists.
 There is no competition at the Festival itself, as it is a showcase for previously judged medal winners.

 The Department of Veterans Affairs and the American Legion Auxiliary present the 2016 National Veterans Creative Arts Competition and Festival, and it is also supported by many other organizations both locally and nationally.